Performing design and analysis of pressure vessels and equipment operating in elevated and super-elevated temperature service.

-- Thermal transient analysis of piping and heat exchangers
+- Thermal transient analysis of heat exchangers and other process equipment

 - Weld stress relieving of assemblies and structures

 - Thermal analysis of heat regenerators, combustion and blast furnace components

 - Failure analysis of tube-to-tubesheet welds in a Superheater

 Equipment operating at elevated temperatures requires a knowledge of creep, creep ratcheting and creep fatigue.
 Basic elevated temperature failure modes include ductile rupture from short-term loads, creep rupture from long-term loads, creep fatigue failure and buckling due to short-term loads.